 Creating Accessible Neighbourhoods (CAN) is committed to equity, diversity, and accessibility.
 CAN recognizes that people with disabilities and/or chronic health conditions have multiple intersecting identities that affect their experiences and daily life.
 CAN represents and honours all identities by centering decolonization and using both an intersectional lens and disability justice framework.

 CAN does consultation work, engaging collaboratively to find creative solutions to, and educate about, barriers within communities.
 Projects include: accessibility, transportation, advocacy, empowerment, disability awareness, poverty, 2SLGBTQIA+ (Queer) issues, disability justice, and more.

-Creating Accessible Neighbourhoods empowers people with disabilities and/or chronic health conditions, enables people to advocate for themselves and others, builds community, and celebrates diversity within our communities.
+Creating Accessible Neighbourhoods empowers people with disabilities, builds community, enables people to advocate for themselves and others, celebrates diversity, and amplifies lived experience.

 Sign up for our newsletter to stay informed: firstname.lastname@example.org or 604.437.7331